Module 6 Quick Field Guide

 - Warning The aerial-ground fusion button requires LCC Scan v1.2.0_p1 and firmware V3.2.3 or higher.
 If either is outdated, the button does not appear in the interface.
 Verify both versions before the site visit, not during it.

 - Warning Flying above 5 m/s or above 50 m altitude degrades point density noticeably.
-Both values are soft limits — the scanner continues operating, but the resulting data will have gaps and reduced density that cannot be corrected after collection.
+Both values are soft limits.
+The scanner continues operating, but the resulting data will have gaps and reduced density that cannot be corrected after collection.

 ©2026 Alpine Reality Capture LLC • XGRIDS Pro Guide™ • Site Disclaimer